 What distinguishes RMTs from other people who offer massage or massage-related therapies?

-Ontario RMTs go through an extensive training programme, concluding with Certification Examinations which if successful, permit them to become registered with the College of Massage Therapists of Ontario and to use the protected title of Massage Therapist or Registered Massage Therapist (RMT) (these two terms mean the same thing).
+Ontario RMTs go through an extensive training program, concluding with Certification Examinations which if successful, permit them to become registered with the College of Massage Therapists of Ontario and to use the protected title of Massage Therapist or Registered Massage Therapist (RMT) (these two terms mean the same thing).
 RMTs are governed by the provisions of the Regulated Health Professions Act, 1991 (RHPA) in Ontario.
 Being a “member”, a “registrant” or “registered” with the College means that RMTs are held accountable for the care they provide through the College of Massage Therapists of Ontario which is the regulator (not an educational facility) of the profession.
 Regulation is very important to the public’s safety and well being. members of the public can feel more secure when choosing a Registered Massage Therapist knowing that they have the necessary training and accountability to ensure the highest quality standards and the safest and ethical treatment of their clients.

 Can I provide complementary modalities as a Massage Therapist?